mattermost/mattermost-handbook/contributors/contributors/how-to-run-a-hackathon.md

 1. Announce the Hackathon internally by posting in [Private Staff Discussion channel](https://community.mattermost.com/private-core/channels/platform) and sharing in the R&D weekly meeting.
 2. Schedule a kick-off call with all Hackathon stakeholders, including the developer, Marketing, and Ops members identified previously.
 3. Define and set up metrics to measure impact of the Hackathon.
-Examples include: number of participants (staff + community separately), number of submissions, number of submissions shipped as a core feature or as a plugin in the marketplace.
+Examples include: Number of participants (staff + community separately), number of submissions, number of submissions shipped as a core feature or as a plugin in the Marketplace.

 # E. (T-minus 15 working days)